Research and Projects

 All political science majors complete an original thesis, which they present and defend during their senior year.

-In the spring of their junior year, majors take Seminar on Research and Methodology, an intensive course in which they learn how to research, organize, document, write, and orally present and defend a major piece of original work.
+In the spring of their junior year, majors take POL372: Seminar in Research and Methodology, an intensive course in which they learn how to research, organize, document, write, and orally present and defend a major piece of original work.
 Students choose topics according to their unique interests and potential career goals.

 Recent thesis topics include: